schell/renderling.xyz/content/articles/live/light_tiling.md

-I'm a little worried about losing MSAA when rendering, but I guess the depth pre-pass will render every object that passes frustum culling into the depth map, and then we'll use some occlusion culling to only "redraw" the meshlets that are in the scene and visible.
+I'm a little worried about losing MSAA when rendering, but I guess the depth pre-pass will render every object that passes frustum culling into the depth map.
+Then we'll use some occlusion culling to only "redraw" the meshlets that are in the scene and visible.
 We'll also compute the light tiles.
 Then we'll do the redraw.
 During that redraw is when we'll do shading and MSAA will resolve.
 So I _think_ that's all fine.